Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Chromatin Pipecleaner Models.md

 **- Humans have 19,000 genes.
 How are only certain genes turned on in each cell so that brain cells express brain genes, but not heart genes and vice versa?
 Here we make fun chromatin models to explore epigenetics.**

-Last initially checked on 2025-11-24 by Leah Helm (lkh53@cam.ac.uk) and double-checked on
+Last initially checked on 2025-11-24 by Leah Helm (lkh53@cam.ac.uk) and double-checked on 2025-11-29 by Charlotte Greensmith (cg865@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->